 Contributions.
 PRT's contribution is based on projected pay-as-you-go financing requirements.
-For fiscal years 2022 and 2021, PRT contributed \$21 million and \$23 million (excluding the implicit rate subsidy), respectively, to the plans.
+For fiscal years 2023 and 2022, PRT contributed \$21 million and \$23 million (excluding the implicit rate subsidy), respectively, to the plans.

-Plan members receiving benefits contributed \$2.1 and \$2.3 million for fiscal years June 30, 2022 and 2021, respectively, through their contributions as required by the cost sharing provisions of the Plans.
+Plan members receiving benefits contributed \$2.1 for fiscal years June 30, 2023 and 2022, respectively, through their contributions as required by the cost sharing provisions of the Plans.
 Under these provisions, retirees receiving benefits pay a certain percentage of any cost increases after the base year, as determined by the respective plans.
 Retiree cost sharing percentages for the ATU, IBEW, and Non-Rep Plans are based on the particular health care coverage that is selected by the retiree, the number of family members covered and the age of the retiree and each covered family member, and when retirement became effective.

 OPEB Liability.
-PRT's OPEB liability was measured as of December 31, 2021 and 2020 and was determined by an actuarial valuation as of January 1, 2021 and January 1, 2019, respectively.
+PRT's OPEB liability was measured as of December 31, 2022 and 2021 and was determined by an actuarial valuation as of January 1, 2021.
 Standard actuarial techniques were used to roll forward the total pension liability from the valuation date to the measurement date.